jrising/arachne/prompts/publication.md

 below.
 I would like to post about this on several forms of social media.
 Can you please produce summaries in the following formats:

-1. A tweet for Fediscience/Zulip:
+1. A tweet for Fediscience/X:
-500 characters maximum, with a link to the article.
+280 characters maximum, with a link to the article (don't count this in the character count).

 2. A similarly short post on LinkedIn.

-3. An HTML block for the OMG lab website:
+3. An HTML block for my lab website:
 <div style="overflow: hidden;">
 <div style="float: right; width: 65%;"><a href="[LINK TO ARTICLE]">[ARTICLE TITLE]</a>
 <p><b>Journal article</b>: [AUTHORS, e.g., Rising, J.] ([YEAR]).
 [ARTICLE TITLE]. <i>[JOURNAL]</i>.</p>